segmentio/feature/README.md

 ### `feature describe collection [-g group] [-t tier] [collection]`

-This command prints the list of identifiers in a collection, optinally filtering on a group and tier (by default all groups and tiers are shown).
+This command prints the list of identifiers in a collection, with the option to filter on a group and tier; by default all groups and tiers are shown.

 ```
 $ feature describe collection workspace